schemedoc/cookbook/recipes/creating-subset-of-an-alist.md

 It uses the `remove` function from Recipe #6

+The code assumes that Alist has all unique keys.

 ## Usage
 ```scheme
 (define alist '((foo .
 10) (bar .
 20) (baz .
 30) (quux .
 40)))